TOP FIVE NAME CHANGE MYTHS

-A Deed Poll is a legal document and not a certificate.
-The UK Government has no involvement in legal services/documents, whether it may be for name change or any other purpose.
-So Deed Polls always come from non-Government, privately owned law firms or organsations.
-Thanks to the Internet, you now have the choice of going through an online firm like us, or a traditional high street operation.
+A Deed Poll is a legal document.
+The UK Government has no involvement in legal services/documents, whether for name change or any other purpose.
+Deed Polls are issued by the private sector.
+Thanks to the Internet, you now have the choice of going through an online agency like us, or a traditional high street solicitor.

-Despite contrary belief, there is no such thing as an automatic, central register of people who have changed their names.
+There is no such thing as an automatic, central register of people who have changed their names.
 If you change your name by Deed Poll then you can opt for the Deed to be enrolled in the Enrolment Books of the Supreme Court of Judicature (formerly the Close Rolls of Chancery).
-However, this is a totally optional process and it is in no way a legal requirement.
+However, this is an optional process and it is not a legal requirement.

-All Deeds that meet the formal requirements as laid down by the current law are legally valid.
-The use of terms such as ‘official’ and ‘authentic’ are meaningless in the context of the authority of the document.
+All Deed Polls that meet the formal requirements as stipulated by law are legally valid.
+The use of terms such as official or authentic are meaningless in the context of the authority of the document.

 Birth Certificate Changed

-The belief that a persons Birth Certificate will change is often linked with the aforementioned misunderstanding that the process is in someway automated.
+The belief that the Birth Certificate will change is often linked with the aforementioned misunderstanding that the process is in someway automated.
 A Birth Certificate can only be changed in a small number of very limited circumstances.

-Any changes made to, and the subsequent reissuing of a birth certificate are carried out by the General Register Office (GRO).
-The GRO (for a small fee) can supply copies of missing birth certificates.
+Any changes made to, and the subsequent reissuing of, a birth certificate is carried out by the General Register Office (GRO).
+The GRO (for a small fee) can supply copies of missing Birth Certificates.